Jordan Montgomery: Arizona Diamondbacks (2024–2025)

 On March 29, 2024, two days before Opening Day, Montgomery signed a one-year, $25 million contract with the Arizona Diamondbacks that included a $20 million vesting player option for the 2025 season.
 Without any spring training action, he was optioned to Triple–A Reno Aces to begin the season.
 On April 11, Montgomery fired his agent Scott Boras and later stated that Boras "butchered" his free agency.

 Montgomery was recalled on April 19 and later made his Diamondback debut that same day against the San Francisco Giants, allowed just one run over six innings.
 On July 2, Montgomery was placed on the 15-day injured list with right knee inflammation.
 He was reinstated on July 23 and allowed one run over five innings against the Kansas City Royals, earning the win.
 However, following 19 starts where he accumulated a 6.44 ERA over 95 innings pitched, the Diamondbacks announced on August 23 that Montgomery would move to the bullpen.
 Montgomery finished the 2024 season with a 6.23 ERA in 25 games (21 starts), and Diamondbacks principal owner Ken Kendrick later stated that signing Montgomery was "a horrible decision".

-On March 25, 2025, it was announced that Montgomery would undergo Tommy John surgery and miss the entirety of the 2025 season.
+On March 25, 2025, the Diamondbacks announced that Montgomery would undergo Tommy John surgery and miss the entirety of the 2025 season.
+On July 31, the Diamondbacks traded Montgomery and Shelby Miller to the Milwaukee Brewers in exchange for a player to be named later.

-Milwaukee Brewers
+Second stint with Rangers (2026-present)

-On July 31, 2025, the Diamondbacks traded Montgomery and Shelby Miller to the Milwaukee Brewers in exchange for a player to be named later.
+On February 13, 2026, Montgomery returned to the Texas Rangers, signing a one-year, $1.25 million contract.
+On August 7, Montgomery was activated for his season debut and return from surgery.